jboxberger/synology-gitlab-jboxberger/README.md

 - 1 GB RAM ( 4GB RAM is recommended )
 - 700 MB Space on your HDD

-Looking for a more lightweight GIT Package with a GitLab like UI, the check my new [Gitea Synology Package](https://github.com/jboxberger/synology-gitea-jboxberger).
+Looking for a more lightweight GIT Package with a GitLab like UI, then check my new [Gitea Synology Package](https://github.com/jboxberger/synology-gitea-jboxberger).
 Gitea requires only 80MB RAM and have all basic features onboard (Web UI, Git, Issues, Wiki and more).

 ## Packages:
 - https://hub.docker.com/r/sameersbn/gitlab/